-- 4.4 Explicit knowledge of language makes up a significant part of all languages programmes.
-As a minimum input, it involves the study of linguistic structures in the context of specific language uses.
-A standard input will involve sufficient knowledge of language structure to enable students to observe the full range of appropriate norms of written language and some awareness of linguistic systems.
-At a more specialised level, language study may involve the detailed consideration of synchronic and diachronic dimensions of language linked to a variety of linguistic theories as illustrated by different languages. - 4.5 Many language programmes seek to enable students to mediate between languages and cultures by means of translation and interpreting across a wide range of media.
+- 4.5 Explicit knowledge of language makes up a significant part of all languages programmes.
+As a minimum input, it involves the study of linguistic structures in the context of specific lauage uses.
+A standard input involves sufficient knowledge of language structure to enable students to observe the full range of appropriate norms of written language and some awareness of linguistic systems.
+At a more specialised level, language study may involve the detailed consideration of synchronic and diachronic dimensions of language linked to a variety of linguistic theories as illustrated by different languages. - 4.6 Many language programmes seek to enable students to mediate between languages and cultures by means of translation and interpreting across a wide range of media.
 These activities require knowledge of how linguistic systems and cultural contexts relate to one another and of the techniques which permit mediation between languages and cultures.
-Where linguistic and cultural mediation is a significant part of the curriculum, the development of advanced skills and explicit knowledge of the practices of translation and interpreting will be key features.
+Where linguistic and cultural mediation is a significant part of the curriculum,